SpeechLabNTU/awesome_fyp_generation/README.md

 <!--  -->

-Collection of final year projects done by students in NTU
+Collection of projects done by students in NTU

 ## Undergraduate Final Year Projects